Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

 \subsubsection{Nonasymptotic Convergence Rate Analysis for Minimizing $\kappa(v)$ on $\hat \Omega$}

 In this subsection, we show a nonasymptotic convergence rate for \Cref{Subgrad V} for minimizing $\kappa(v)$ over $\hat \Omega$.
 More specifically, we show that

 holds for $K=\mathcal O(1/\epsilon^2)$, where $\kappa_{*}=\min_{v\in \hat \Omega} \kappa(v)$.
 Our nonasymptotic convergence analysis of \Cref{Subgrad V} relies mostly on the results from \cite{kiwiel2001convergence} and \cite{hu2020convergence}.
-Like $\kappa(\cDo(d))$, the function $\kappa(\cVo(v))$ is pseudoconvex since it is the ratio of a convex function and a positive concave function.
-Also, it is easy to see that the set $\hat \Omega$ is just a box so it is a convex compact set that is easy to project onto.
-The only other assumption that needs to be verified to be able to show a nonasymptotic convergence rate of \Cref{Subgrad V} is that the function $\kappa(v):=\kappa(\cVo(v))$ is Lipschitz continuous on $\hat \Omega$.
+The function $\kappa(v)$ is pseudoconvex since it is the ratio of a convex function and a positive concave function.
+Also, observe that the set $\hat \Omega$ is just a box so it is a convex compact set that is easy to project onto.
+The only other assumption that needs to be verified to be able to show a nonasymptotic convergence rate of \Cref{Subgrad V} is that the function $\kappa(v)$ is Lipschitz continuous on $\hat \Omega$.
 This result is proved in the following proposition.

-\begin{prop} The function $\kappa(v):=\kappa(\cVo(v))$ is Lipschitz continuous on $\hat \Omega$, i.e.,
+\begin{prop} The function $\kappa(v)$ is Lipschitz continuous on $\hat \Omega$, i.e.,

 where $L>0$ and $\hat \Omega$ is as in \Cref{Simplex Def}. \end{prop}